Injured by a Driver on a Cell Phone? Call Our Atlanta Car Accident Attorneys

 Dangers of Distracted Driving

-According to the National Highway Traffic Safety Administration (NHTSA), up to 25 percent of U.S. drivers are talking on their cell phones while on the road at any given time.
-Over 1.4 billion car trips are made each year while the driver is talking on a cell phone.
-While these numbers are significantly lower than the number of U.S. drivers who do other distracting things while driving, like listening to music or talking to passengers in the car, the risk posed by using a cell phone while driving is often higher than the risk of engaging in other activities - especially if the driver is dialing the phone or sending text messages.
+According to the National Highway Traffic Safety Administration (NHTSA), up to 25 percent of U.S. drivers talk on their cell phones while behind the wheel at any given time.
+The risk posed by using a cell phone while driving is often higher than the risk of engaging in other activities - especially if the driver is dialing the phone or sending text messages.
 The risk increases on a cell phone because the device distracts the driver's brain, hands, and eyes from driving - the three most important things that should be focused on operating the car safely, according to the NHTSA.

-Approximately 229,000 drivers report being in a cell-phone-related car crash each year, according to the Gallup organization.
-In 2009, nearly 1,000 drivers were killed in a car accident in which distraction by a cell phone caused the crash.
-Thousands more were injured.
-The Insurance Institute for Highway Safety estimates that drivers who are using a hand-held cell phone are four times more likely to cause injuries in a car accident than drivers who are not using a hand-held device of any kind.
+The Insurance Institute for Highway Safety (IIHS) estimates that drivers who are using a hand-held cell phone are four times more likely to cause injuries in a car crash than drivers who are not using a hand-held device of any kind.
 Perhaps most shocking, a University of Utah study found that drivers using any kind of cell phone while driving - whether hand-held or hands-free - had the same delayed reaction times as people with a blood alcohol concentration of 0.08 percent, the legal limit for drinking and driving.

 Holding Distracted Drivers Responsible